veranemoloko/mini-clone-grep-cat/README.md

  -v, --show-nonprinting (use ^ and M- notation, except for LFD and TAB) \

 ### `grep` Command
-The `grep` command searches for lines in files that match a given pattern, using regular expressions.
+Grep - print lines that match patterns.

 ## Options:
  -e PATTERNS, --regexp=PATTERNS \